List of actors considered for the part of the Doctor

+Primary Doctors

 First Doctor

-Geoffrey Bayldon declined the role of the Doctor because it was scheduled for 52 weeks and required him to play an old man.
+Geoffrey Bayldon declined the role of the Doctor as Doctor Who was scheduled for 52 weeks and required him to play an old man.
 He told his agent, "Tell them: Too long, too old".
 He later played an alternative version of the Doctor in two plays for the Doctor Who Unbound series of audio plays by Big Finish Productions: Auld Mortality (2003) and A Storm of Angels (2005).
 In addition, he played Organon in the Fourth Doctor serial The Creature from the Pit (1979).

 Hugh David was the choice of Rex Tucker, who was the series' "caretaker producer" before the arrival of Verity Lambert.
 Lambert rejected this idea on the grounds that at 38, Hugh was too young.
 David later became a director and, in that capacity, worked on the Second Doctor serials The Highlanders (1966–7) and Fury from the Deep.

 Alan Webb was then offered the role but declined, as did Cyril Cusack.

 Leslie French was considered for the role.
 He later appeared in the Seventh Doctor serial Silver Nemesis (1988) as Lady Peinforte's mathematician.

 The role of the First Doctor went to William Hartnell.

 Second Doctor

 Brian Blessed was offered the role, but declined because of scheduling conflicts; he later played King Yrcanos in the Sixth Doctor serial The Trial of a Time Lord.
 Rupert Davies, Valentine Dyall and Sir Michael Hordern were all approached for the role but none wanted to commit to a long-running series.
 Dyall later played the Black Guardian in the television stories The Armageddon Factor (1979), Mawdryn Undead (1983), Terminus (1983) and Enlightenment (1983) and Slarn in the audio drama Slipback (1985).
 Peter Cushing was also offered the role, but declined and later regretted his decision.
 He appeared in the big-screen versions of Doctor Who in Dr. Who and the Daleks (1965) and Daleks – Invasion Earth: 2150 A.D.
-(1966).
+(1966) as Dr. Who.

 The role of the Second Doctor went to Patrick Troughton.

 Third Doctor

 Ron Moody was said to be the producers' first choice after his success in Oliver! but he turned down the role, which he later regretted.
+Stratford Johns was also offered the role.
+Johns went on to play Monarch in the Fifth Doctor serial "Four to Doomsday".

 The role of the Third Doctor went to the producers' second choice, Jon Pertwee.